Bleacher: Baseball

 In ballparks, the bleachers are usually located beyond the outfield fences.
 However, center-field bleachers are located in the line of sight of the batter, and the presence of fans makes it difficult for the batter to pick out the ball.
 As a result, most stadiums have vacant areas or black backgrounds where the seats would be.
 This is known as either the "backdrop" or the batter's eye.
 The old Yankee Stadium featured black-painted vacant bleachers, nicknamed "the black" by baseball fans.

 Many ballparks, especially those in Minor League Baseball, offer only bleacher seating.
-In those that offer both seats and bleachers—such as in Major League Baseball—the bleachers are typically in less desirable locations and/or have lower ticket prices, giving the term "bleachers" a connotation of lower-class seating.
+In those that offer both seats and bleachers—such as in Major League Baseball—the bleachers are typically in less desirable locations, have lower ticket prices, or both, giving the term "bleachers" a connotation of lower-class seating.

 American football

-The popularity of American football has made seating on outdoor and indoor football fields a necessity.
+The popularity of American football has made seating in outdoor and indoor football fields a necessity.
 Professional football, colleges, high schools, and even middle schools have bleacher systems set up to accommodate spectators.
 Bleachers vary in size from 10 ft wide, seating 25, all the way to full stadiums that seat thousands and wrap around the entire field.

 As one example of their dimensions, Crystal Lake South High School in Illinois built some football bleachers that were about 50 ft high.
 American football bleachers are commonly made from concrete or aluminum with concrete footings or superstructure underneath.
+Many college football stadiums use bleachers as their main source of seating.